lm-kbc/dataset2024/README.md

 ## Evaluation metrics

-We evaluate the predictions using Precision, Recall, and F1-score.
+We evaluate the predictions using macro precision, recall, and F1-score.
 See the evaluation script (`evaluate.py`) for more details.

 ```bash